Fringe event: Theme: Achieving Access, Agency and Wellbeing in Employment

 Fringe events are often more interactive, community-driven, and accessible, providing a platform for diverse voices and ideas.

-In this case,the fringe event at the 14th Autism Europe International Congress 2025 allowsfor a deeper exploration of Autistic professional voices and needs, creating aspace for meaningful dialogue and advocacy.
+In this case,the fringe event at the 14th Autism Europe International Congress 2025 allows for a deeper exploration of Autistic professional voices and needs, creating a space for meaningful dialogue and advocacy.

-Event Title: Achieving Access, Agency and Wellbeing
+Event Title: Achieving Access, Agency and Wellbeing in Employment

-Event Purpose: The purpose of this event is to amplify professional voices within the Autistic community, by addressing stigma, improving quality of life, and supporting advocacy for autistic adults
+Event Purpose: The purpose of this event is to amplify professional voices within the Autistic community, by addressing stigma, improving quality of life, and supporting advocacy for Autistic adults

 Date: Friday 12th September 2025